NexInfinite/whython/README.md

 > Please stand by!

 # whython
-An almsot fully customizable language made in python!
+An almost fully customizable language made in python!